2026-06-03 · 8 min read

 It is tempting to frame this as a fight.
 It is not, yet.
 A serious API in 2026 can support both. x402 captures the long-tail, one-off, anonymous-program traffic with no integration on the caller side.
 MPP captures the high-frequency, repeat-business, operator-known traffic with a familiar billing path.
 Most monetised APIs will end up with x402 on the wire and an MPP path for operators who prefer it; the work is small enough that having both is cheaper than picking one and being wrong.

 The middleware shape on the server is similar in both cases — your handler runs only after a payment is verified, and otherwise returns the appropriate failure.
-With Paywall, the x402 side is already done for you (SDKs); adding an MPP path on top is additive, not disruptive.
+With Payrelayer, the x402 side is done for you (SDKs); an MPP path, if you decide to add one, sits alongside rather than forcing a rebuild.

 So which one do I pick?